allenai/vampire/README.md

 ```

 ## Generate Splits
-Once you've downloaded your dataset to a directory, run `bin/generate_data.py`.
-The following command will hold out 5000 instances from the training data for the dev set, since a dev set is not originally provided.
-It will also randomly throttle the training into five samples, for testing semi-supervised learning under low-data regimes.
+Once you've downloaded your dataset to a directory, run `bin/generate_data.py` if you'd like to split the training data into development data or unlabeled data.
+The script will output your files to a specified output directory.
+The following command will hold out 5000 instances from the training data for the dev set:

 ```
 $ mkdir datasets/
 $ python -m bin.generate_data -d dump/imdb -o datasets/imdb -x 5000
 ```

-The output of `bin/generate_data.py` will include a `full` directory corresponding to the full training data, dev data, and test data, and an `unlabeled` directory corresponding to unlabeled data, if it exists.

 If unlabeled data does not exist in the original corpus, you can sample the training data for unlabeled data: